Catallactic/catallactic-site/docs/yellowpaper.md

 <br/>

 ### 4.2 Principles

+#### 4.2.3 Property Rights

+#### 4.2.3 Negative Liberty

+#### 4.2.3 Normative Economics

+#### 4.2.2 Methodological Individualism

+All social phenomena (markets, institutions, prices) must be explained by reference to the actions, choices, and intentions of individuals, not abstract groups or aggregates.

 The concept of "spontaneous order" is the idea that complex, functional systems emerge organically from decentralized human actions, without central design, is a cornerstone of Austrian economics and classical liberal thought.